College can be an exciting and fulfilling time of life but it can also present many challenges that can overwhelm a

 The Parent Partnership Association is dedicated to helping families transition into the University, encourage mutual understanding and to facilitate communication between parents, students, and the University.
 The Association also seeks to promote and sponsor programs and services that meet the needs of parents and students, and involve parents in the life of the University Community.

-The purpose of the U of A Cares website is to encourage and allow members of the University community to refer students that are exhibiting signs of distress in their academic, personal, financial life or other areas.
+The purpose of U of A Cares is to encourage and allow members of the University community to refer students that are exhibiting signs of distress in their academic, personal, financial life or other areas.

 Based on the information provided, the appropriate professional staff will be assembled to aid in addressing the concern in a comprehensive, efficient, and effective manner.
 This allows us to establish a system of collaborative care and concern.

 SRVC is the Sexual Assault and Relationship Violence Center on the University of Arkansas campus.
 SRVC serves the University community through education programs, professional consultations, and victim advocacy services.

 Full Circle Food Pantry is a student led emergency food assistance program that distributes a three day supply of food to all members of a household provided at least one person has a University of Arkansas ID number.
 As well as personal hygiene items, cleaning supplies, and fresh produce.